-The 'Action' result was likely to have been related to rainfall.
-This site has been monitored since 2007-08 and accounted for 25 'Action' results on 150 sampling occasions within the same time frame.
-This means the site was considered suitable for swimming 83 percent of the time during the summer season in the last 11 years.
+The two 'Action' results were likely to have been related to rainfall.
+This site has been monitored since 2007-08 and accounted for 27 'Action' results on 164 sampling occasions within the same time frame.
+This means the site was considered suitable for swimming 84 percent of the time during the summer season in the last 12 years.

-The site has been part of the investigation programme since 2011-12.
-Microbial source tracking analyses has identified contamination caused by wildfowl, ruminant, plant decay and humans.
+Microbial source tracking analyses has identified faecal contamination caused by wildfowl, ruminant and humans.